Jessica H.S. Ear, J.D.PROFESSOR

-Area of Expertise - Disaster Management, Humanitarian Assistance, Human Security, Civil Societies
+Area of Expertise - Disaster Risk Management, Humanitarian Assistance, Human Security, Civil Societies

-Ms. Jessica Ear joined the Asia-Pacific Center for Security Studies in November 2008.
-Her areas of focus at APCSS are Human Security, Disaster Management and Humanitarian Assistance, Civil Societies and Development, Rule of Law.
-Prior to her arrival at APCSS, she was a Humanitarian Operations Advisor at the Center for Excellence in Disaster Management and Humanitarian Affairs in Honolulu, Hawaii.
+Ms. Jessica Ear joined the Daniel K. Inouye Asia-Pacific Center for Security Studies in November 2008.
+Her areas of focus at APCSS are Human Security, Disaster Risk Management and Humanitarian Assistance, Food Security, Civil Societies and Development.
+Prior to her arrival at DKI APCSS, she was a Humanitarian Operations Advisor at the Center for Excellence in Disaster Management and Humanitarian Affairs in Honolulu, Hawaii.

 Ms. Ear has had overseas field experiences that included serving as the Regional Deputy Refugee Coordinator at the U.S. Embassy in Bangkok, Thailand, where she helped shaped U.S. policy on refugees, advocated for better refugee treatment with host countries, and oversaw humanitarian assistance to refugees in Asia.
 Ms. Ear was also a member of the State Department Joint Cambodian Adoption Task Force at the U.S. Embassy in Phnom Penh, Cambodia.
 She investigated and adjudicated international adoption cases, negotiated with Cambodian authorities for procedural reform, and documented incidents of child trafficking for department reports.
 Her other government work focused on consular services at the U.S Consulate General in Sydney, Australia and the U.S. Consulate General in Chengdu, China.